startechup-org/ngo-directory/README.md

 - After this, **Choose a connection method** and select **Connect your application**
 <img src="https://res.cloudinary.com/dymspxfgk/image/upload/v1596033318/atlas10_pw2vdo.png">

 - Copy the connection string.
-Remember to replace the '<password>' with your database user password and '<dbname>' with the database that will be used.
+Remember to replace the `<password>` with your database user password and `<dbname>` with the database that will be used.
 ```
 mongodb+srv://admin:<password>@cluster0.soffw.mongodb.net/<dbname>
 ```
 <img src="https://res.cloudinary.com/dymspxfgk/image/upload/v1596033370/atlas11_zbykgy.png">

-- Open .env file from the source code and replace the 'MONGO_URI' value with your connection string.
+- Open `.env` file from the source code and replace the `MONGO_URI` value with your connection string.
 ```
 MONGO_URI=<your mongodb atlas connection string here>
 ```